 There are several reasons why you might need to extend your fence post but the most common is wanting more privacy or security with a taller fence.

-Most municipalities allow you to have a fence 8 feet tall without needing a permit for a taller fence.
-Some people that have a 6 foot tall or less fence realize their neighbors can see into their yard.
+Most municipalities allow a fence to be 8 feet tall without needing a permit for a taller fence.
+Homeowners with an existing 4-6 foot tall fence might realize their neighbors can see into their backyard.
 If you build your fence from the start, you can make it the height you want.

-If you have a 6 foot fence you could extend it 2 more feet with lattice or other fencing material.
-A second reason to extend your post is if your post rotted midway up or something hit it and broke it.
-On the off chance that the post is completely rotted away, you will need to remove the post.
+If you have a 6 foot fence you can extend the post 2 more feet with lattice or a different fencing material.
+Another reason to extend your post is if your post has rotted midway up or it sustained sometype of damage and broke.

 Table of Contents